Phenolic content in wine: Tannins

 Tannins refer to the diverse group of chemical compounds in wine that can affect the color, aging ability and texture of the wine.
 While tannins cannot be smelled or tasted, they can be perceived during wine tasting by the tactile sensation of astringency and sense of bitterness that they can leave in the mouth.
 This is due to the tendency of tannins to react with proteins, such as the ones found in saliva.
+The management of tannins in the winemaking process is a key component in the resulting quality.

 In food and wine pairing, foods that are high in proteins (such as red meat) are often paired with tannic wines to minimize the astringency of tannins.
-However, many wine drinkers find the perception of tannins to be a positive trait—especially as it relates to mouthfeel.
-The management of tannins in the winemaking process is a key component in the resulting quality.
+However, many wine drinkers find the perception of tannins to be a positive trait, especially as it relates to mouthfeel.

 Tannins are found in the skin, stems, and seeds of wine grapes but can also be introduced to the wine through the use of oak barrels and chips or with the addition of tannin powder.
 The natural tannins found in grapes are known as proanthocyanidins due to their ability to release red anthocyanin pigments when they are heated in an acidic solution.
 Grape extracts are mainly rich in monomers and small oligomers (mean degree of polymerization < 8).
 Grape seed extracts contain three monomers (catechin, epicatechin and epicatechin gallate) and procyanidin oligomers.
 Grape skin extracts contain four monomers (catechin, epicatechin, gallocatechin and epigallocatechin), as well as procyanidins and prodelphinidins oligomers.
 The tannins are formed by enzymes during metabolic processes of the grapevine.
 The amount of tannins found naturally in grapes varies depending on the variety with Cabernet Sauvignon, Nebbiolo, Syrah and Tannat being 4 of the most tannic grape varieties.
 The reaction of tannins and anthocyanins with the phenolic compound catechins creates another class of tannins known as pigmented tannins which influence the color of red wine.
 Commercial preparations of tannins, known as enological tannins, made from oak wood, grape seed and skin, plant gall, chestnut, quebracho, gambier and myrobalan fruits, can be added at different stages of the wine production to improve color durability.
 The tannins derived from oak influence are known as "hydrolysable tannins" being created from the ellagic and gallic acid found in the wood.